-Full text (access to the resource) is indicated in a database by the follwing icons and links.
+Full text (access to the resource) is indicated in a database by the following icons and links.
 You will see these either below the article on the results page or to the left on the article record page.

 |In PDF Format|